snabbco/snabb/README.md

 LuaJIT and C were chosen because they're technically suitable and they're readily accessible to a lot of people.

-The switch is purely user-space and it doesn't depend on networking functionality from the operating system.
+The switch is purely user-space and it does not depend on networking functionality from the operating system.
 This buys us a lot of flexibility that we need to put to good use.
-We'll also use nifty tricks to have performance that's at least as good as kernel-based switches.
+We will also use nifty tricks to have performance that is at least as good as kernel-based switches.

 There will be a lot of churn of code and ideas in the early days of the project.
 Over time we will find the simplest and best ways to do everything.
-On the way we'll surely try things that don't turn out as clever as we'd hoped.
+On the way we will surely try things that don't turn out as clever as we had hoped.
 Such is the joy of software development!

 ## Current status